potomak/gist-txt/README.md

 Create a new public gist at https://gist.github.com/.

-The gist should contain at least an `index.markdown` file used as a starting point for your text adventure.
+The gist should contain at least an `index.markdown` file used as a starting point for your text adventure, also called the *main scene*.

 See more about markdown syntax at http://daringfireball.net/projects/markdown/syntax.